tonystr/tonystr.github.io/articles/json_in_gamemaker/index.md

 ![If you wish to edit the JSON again, right click the Included File, and select "Open In Explorer"](./images/included_files.png)

 You can pretty much handle whitespace (spaces, newlines, tabs) however you want, but missing commas, quotes, braces and brackets will break your JSON.
 If you're not sure what's wrong with your JSON, you can use an [online JSON validator](https://jsonformatter.curiousconcept.com/).
-I will use the following JSON in the `rpg_data.json` file for the next section's examples.
+I will use the following JSON in the `rpg_data.json` file for the rest of the examples in this article.

 ```json
 {